rpoleski/MulensModel/developers_board.md

 4. list of examples in a separate file, change order 01<->02
 5. utils.py docstrings - DONE
 6. _binary lens in planet frame_ - DONE
-7. hack session examples to be renamed, unlinked in README.md
+7. hack session examples to be renamed, unlinked in README.md - DONE
 8. note public data in MM documentation after the paper was published
 9. try/except - give specific exception names - DONE
 10. _are we using VBBL with improvements from 2018 paper?_